IJSComplexMatter/cross-ddm/README.md

 In the repository we included:
 * Arduino code for the random triggering of cameras and its simulation,
 * A Python script for controlling the arduino via serial port,
-* An example Python script containing a piece of code for fast calculation of cross-image differences.

 ## Instructions